Agile methodologies – from pandemic response to ongoing business operations

 Modern working practices mean that agility is also about time and place as hybrid working becomes more widespread.
 Remote, flexible working is no longer a digital alternative to in-office working, as teams are permanently redistributed and time-shifted for remote-first working.

 Workflow issues are amongst the most significant barriers to delivering exceptional customer experiences.
-Agile businesses need effective workflow management to help distributed teams connect service delivery to organizational strategy, goals, and measurements.
+Agile businesses need effective workflow management to help distributed teams connect service delivery to organisational strategy, goals, and measurements.

 Accessing and using data